pascalrink/mabt-experiments/README.md

 # mabt-experiments

 This repository contains the R code to reproduce the simulation experiments as shown in Rink & Brannath (2022) "Multiplicity-adjusted bootstrap tilting lower confidence bounds for conditional prediction performance measures", including figures, and the real-data example.

-For each of the simulation parameter configurations presented in the paper, we uploaded ten ...
+The simulations we conducted are extensive, so we uploaded results to (a) the model estimation and selection process, and (b) the estimated confidence bounds from those models.
+Regarding (a) we only uploaded the results to the first ten runs.
+Please find the full set of model estimation and selection results at LINK.
+To replicate the results in the publication, replace the '1-savefiles' directory from GitHub with the unpacked ZIP file.
+The uploaded results to (b) however are completely uploaded here at GitHub.